agweimar/hackTM/README.md

 ## Hardware
 The sensor board/shield holds three major components, namely:
 * ESP32 breakout board with LoRa antenna and OLED display
-* Flex Cable including I2C addressable Sensirion SHTC01 (rel. humidity and temperature) and SGP30 (four pixel MOX sensor giving a tVOC and eCO_2 reading)
+* Flex Cable including I2C addressable Sensirion SHTC01 (rel. humidity and temperature) and SGP30 (multipixle gas sensor)
 * Passive infrared sensor (PIR) a.k.a. motion sensor

 A top view of the board is shown below: